 The Signs and Symptoms of a Concussion

 After any of these events, it is important to look for the signs and symptoms of a concussion so it can be treated appropriately.
 In the short term, you need to look for the classic physical signs such as headaches, dizziness or loss of balance, vomiting, altered vision, light sensitivity, slurred speech, and seizures.
 The signs that are harder to catch depending on the person’s age, are the internal signs that relate to the brain’s cognitive function such as confusion, forgetfulness, excessive sleeping, slower responses, and a general foggy feeling.
-Emotional wellbeing can also tie into this, as people with concussions tend to be more irritable, anxious, and can experience a change in their demeanor.
+Emotional wellbeing can also tie into this, as people with concussions tend to be more irritable, anxious, and can experience a change in their demeanour.

 Initial Concussion Management Treatment

 With any of these short term signs and symptoms, it’s important to seek concussion management and concussion treatment right away.
 A doctor is often the first person to diagnose a patient based on how and when the concussion occurs, with a physiotherapist being the second form of contact if the patient needs help to restore their movements.
 In extreme cases when a person stops breathing or becomes unconscious, a paramedic should be the first point of contact to determine the next steps of movement and if they need hospitalization

 How a Physiotherapist Begins Treating a Patient

 Unlike other injuries, a concussion isn’t something that can be found on a CT scan or an MRI, nor can it be determined through blood testing or X-Rays.
 If your doctor suspects you have a concussion and rest alone does not resolve the problem within one-two weeks, your doctor will likely suggest seeing a Physiotherapist.